vpersona/Snake_Game/README.md

         score_rect = score_surface.get_rect(center=(score_x, score_y))

         apple_rect = apple.get_rect(midright=(score_rect.left, score_rect.centery))
-Credits
+## 5. Credits
-Graphics: All graphics used in the game (snake head, body, tail, fruit) are custom made and stored in the graphics directory.
+**Graphics:** All graphics used in the game (snake head, body, tail, fruit) are custom made and stored in the graphics directory.
-Sound Effects: The crunch sound effect played when the snake eats a fruit is stored in the sound directory.
+**Sound Effects:** The crunch sound effect played when the snake eats a fruit is stored in the sound directory.
-Fonts: The game uses a pixelated font stored in the fonts directory.
+**Fonts:** The game uses a pixelated font stored in the fonts directory.

-License
+##License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Enjoy the game!
+### Enjoy the game! 	:smiley: